abbas5152/weather/readme.md

 My main objective is to complete all main functionality of this is Weather web app .This app is made with html,css and javascript.Data featched from Openweather Rest API.
 - [Click here](https://spiffy-pika-38d07d.netlify.app/) to see preview of my project.

-Rhis Application is one type of unique application where you can see weather updates of your desired location.
+This Application is one type of unique application where you can see weather updates of your desired location.

 ## Credits